3 Steps to Intelligent Automation: Part 1 An Automation Framework

-What we aim to do is to bring stakeholders from both the business and IT together and agree on the strategic priorities for the business, and then put together a programme of work.
+We aim to bring stakeholders from both the business and IT together to agree on the strategic priorities for the business and then put together a programme of work.

 It helps to work with a partner who can navigate through this new paradigm.
 In addition, a partner who can understand how existing technology investments can be utilised and leveraged.
-We also consider how new technology might be needed to really push forward and step up to the next level.
+We also consider how new technology might be needed to push forward and advance to the next level.

 This is an example of a typical output from that process.